-Most laws are brought about by pressure groups, lobbyist and of course courts of justice.
-If a defense attorney’s argument about legalizing marijuana is so compelling in a court room and the prosecution is not as eloquent then the judge is somewhat bound to go with the more convincing argument.
+Most laws are brought about by pressure groups, lobbyists and of course courts of justice.
+If a defence attorney’s argument about legalizing marijuana is so compelling in a courtroom and the prosecution is not as eloquent then the judge is somewhat bound to go with the more convincing argument.
 This is not a question of whether it is right or wrong, legal or not legal, good or bad; it simply is our present justice system.

 The real issue that should be understood is what makes something good or bad.
-Courts and governments need to weigh out the benefits and harm of marijuana, not only for self but for all aspects of life.
-Anyone of us can ask the question “is marijuana beneficial?” and then weigh this question for you, than your family, kids, wife, etc, your co-workers, employers, productivity and also for mankind in general.
-If it causes more harm then good then you can conclude it is bad.
+Courts and governments need to weigh out the benefits and harm of marijuana, not only for themselves but for all aspects of life.
+Any one of us can ask the question “is marijuana beneficial?” and then weigh this question for you, then your family, kids, wife, etc, your co-workers, employers, productivity and also for mankind in general.
+If it causes more harm than good then you can conclude it is bad.

-Once a drug is legalized, no matter how many rules you add to its legalization it’s only a matter of time before it become as recreation as alcohol.
+Once a drug is legalized, no matter how many rules you add to its legalization it’s only a matter of time before it becomes as recreation as alcohol.
 And we all know the trouble our society has with alcohol.
-Is the question about marijuana really a legal or not legal question or is it more about benefits and harms.
+Is the question about marijuana really a legal or not legal question or is it more about benefits and harms?

 Should marijuana be legal or not legal in Canada?
 Just visit any of the thousands of drug addiction treatment centers across Canada and talk to the counsellors and recovering addicts.
 The answer to the question will become quite clear.